-By using derivative products, Banks expose themselves to credit and market risk.
+Banks are exposed to credit and market risk through their use of derivatives.
 If a counterparty fails to fulfill its performance obligations under a derivative contract, the Bank's credit risk will equal the fair value gain in a derivative.
 Generally, when the fair value of a derivative contract is positive, this indicates that the counterparty owes a Bank, thus creating a repayment (credit) risk for a Bank.
 When the fair value of the derivative contract is negative, a Bank owes the counterparty and, therefore, assumes no repayment risk.